yceruto/django-ajax/README.rst

         c = 2 + 3
         return {'result': c}

-The result is sent to the browser in the following way (JSON format)
+The result is send to the browser in the following way (JSON format)

 .. code:: javascript